 I am a member of the Editorial Freelancers Association, the largest and oldest national professional organization of editorial freelancers, and offer several levels of editing services.

-When I’m not reading or editing, I’m the Content Manager for the official site of musician Bruce Kulick (Grand Funk Railroad, KISS, Meat Loaf), a position I’ve held since 1997.
+When I’m not reading, reviewing or editing, I’m the Content Manager for the official site of musician Bruce Kulick (Grand Funk Railroad, KISS, Meat Loaf), a position I’ve held since 1997.

 – Authors and Publishers on Elizabeth A. White –

 “Finding Elizabeth was a wonderful discovery!
 Searching for the right editor for my crime fiction had become a time consuming, often frustrating experience, and I am glad it’s over.
 Reading some of the crime fiction Elizabeth edited and polished convinced me to trust her with my manuscript and I will forever be grateful.
 Her insights into issues of structure, language, and context were equally matched by her professionalism, timeliness, and friendliness.
 Her suggestions consistently improved my book, and her concern for making the manuscript the best it could be was genuine and heartfelt.
 I recommend Elizabeth without reservation.
 She is a treasure and I will certainly use her for my future projects.” — Mark Gummere (When the Past Comes Calling — Lucky Lucas series)

 “Having worked with several editors from publishing companies, I know how much value a good editor can bring to a novel.
 When I finished the first draft of my book The Shriek of San Clemente, I knew it needed something more.
 Elizabeth made some key suggestions to make the story much better, and her wordsmithing improved the manuscript dramatically.
 If you want to take your novel to the next level, take your novel to Elizabeth.” — Dan Ames (The Shriek of San Clemente, John Rockne thriller series, Mary Cooper mystery series)